antavo/LINK_antavo/README.md

 # Salesforce Commerce Cloud Cartridge

+## Importing Custom Object Definitions

+To import custom objects and preferences used by the Antavo cartridges, login to the BM and navigate to `Administration -> Site Development -> Import & Export` and click the "Upload" button.
+Find `int_antavo_metadata.xml` on your computer and upload the file.

+Once the upload is complete, click "Back" and then click the "Import" button underneath the Meta Data section.
+Select the Antavo settings file and click "Next" to validate the file.

+Once validated, click the "Import" button to finish the process.

 ## Importing Service Profiles

 Service profiles set up parameters for use in things like HTTP calls made by Antavo's SFCC cartridge.
 These settings specify values for things such as the API endpoint, API credentials, and the timeout for making HTTP requests.

-To import the service profiles used by the HTTP services, navigate to

-`Administration -> Operations -> Import & Export`

-and click the “Upload” button under Import & Export Files.
+To import the service profiles used by the HTTP services, navigate to `Administration -> Operations -> Import & Export` and click the “Upload” button under Import & Export Files.
 Find the `int_antavo_service_profiles.xml` file on your computer and upload the file.